 Please click here to download an empty shapefile .zip file for submitting the treatment activity shapefiles.

-Blank Shapefile templates for the project boundary and treatment component number shapefiles can also be found in the Spatial Data- Shapefiles section of the Wildfire Resilience Grantee Resources webpage.
+Blank Shapefile templates for the project boundary and treatment component number shapefiles can also be found in the Spatial Data- Shapefiles section of the Forest Health Grant Resources webpage.

 Applicants are encouraged to utilize the Wildfire Resilience Spatial Data Validation Tool before submitting shapefiles.